Interview with author Quentin Cope

 A: I have been writing in one form or another for many years but it is only since 2011 I decided to seriously play about with words on a full time basis.

-Why did you decide to write this adult erotic thriller titled ‘The Arabian’, something which is a significant departure from your other novels, most of which you describe as historical fiction?
+Why did you decide to write the adult erotic thriller titled ‘The Arabian’, something which is a significant departure from your other novels, most of which you describe as historical fiction?

 A: ‘The Arabian’ is a story celebrating the strength and determination of women placed in an unusual and extremely hostile environment.
 It also celebrates the sensuality of women, their dreams and desires along with inherent faith in one another; a quality possessed by all women but rarely put to the test as in this fascinating story.
 There are not many really ‘un-put-down-able’ books currently available as full length erotic thrillers, but I can assure my readers, this one definitely is!